 I was inspired to make these DIY stress balls after my daughter got a stress ball making kit for her birthday.
 I had no idea how easy it was to make our own stress balls, and once we ran out of materials from her kit, we bought our own so we could make some at home.

-These DIY stress balls are easy to make with some basic supplies, many of which you probably already have at home.
+These DIY stress balls with balloons are easy to make with some basic supplies, many of which you probably already have at home.

 Kids can easily make these stress balls themselves with some supervision.
 Make sure you don't do this with younger kids as the items might pose a choking challenge.

 Place the small funnel over the opening of the balloon and hold to make sure the balloon doesn't fall off.
 Start dropping beads through the funnel.

 Fill the balloon up about halfway with the beads.

 Now it is time to add the water beads.
 Keep in mind that these water beads will GROW, so you don't want to add too much.
 Less is more.

 Next, we will be adding water to the balloon.
 We added 2 tablespoons of water to the balloon.

 You should add enough water to the balloon so that all of the beads are covered.
 Tie the end of the balloon.

 Now comes the hardest part...the waiting.